iainctduncan/learn-scheme-for-max/part_1.rst

   (cons 3 '())
   s4m> (3)

-  ; make a list, in a cumbersome way
+  ; make a list by cons'ing 3 times
   (cons 1 (cons 2 (cons 3 '())))
   s4m> (1 2 3)

-If we want to add to the end of a list, we need to use the **append** function, which takes multiple lists as arguments and joins them.
-This means that, unlike cons, the item to be added needs to be a list:
+If we want to add to the end of a list, we need to use the **append** function, which takes multiple lists as arguments returns a new list consisting of the joined argument lists.
+This means that, unlike cons, the item to be added needs to itself be a list.
+Like cons, the result is a new list, and the original lists are unchanged.

 .. code:: scm

-  ; join two lists
+  ; make a list, by joining two lists
   (append (list 1 2 3) (list 4 5 6))
   s4m> (1 2 3 4 5 6)